-Mount Athos is the most important monastic center, one of the holiest places for all Orthodox Christians, as evidenced by the visits of pilgrims from around the world.
+Mount Athos is the most important monastic center, one of the holiest places for the Orthodox world, and a UNESCO World Heritage Site.
 Promotion of the monastic community as a major cultural heritage center and the relations of the Holy Community with the Greek State constitute high priorities of ecclesiastical diplomacy.
-In this context, the Ministry of Foreign Affairs cooperates closely with the Administration of Mount Athos on issues within its competency, in accordance with the provisions of Article 105 of the Constitution.
+In this context the supervision of the Ministry of Foreign Affairs through the Civil Governor of Mount Athos, in accordance with the provisions of Article 105 of the Constitution, should also be mentioned.